 The College of Business works closely with our partner school in Dalian, China and

 offers business courses on-site and remotely.
-LNU-MSU Teaching Assistantships offer
+LNNU-MSU Teaching Assistantships offer

 COB graduate students the opportunity to travel to Dalian, China to assist faculty

-in our LNU-MSU College of International Business.
+in our LNNU-MSU College of International Business.
 This position is a two-semester

 commitment.